 The time of day at which "bad guys" peruse seemed to be a recurring theme in McGoey's consulting work.
 "Most people are up and about during the day.
 Once you get past 10 PM or into the early hours, the traffic falls off drastically.
 There's just a lot of bad guys still up, maybe unemployed or whatever, out and about.
 That's the time that they're out."

 McGoey recommends that certain fast food restaurant locations close at midnight to avoid an onslaught of drunk customers after last call.
-But he emphasizes that other locations had rushes at lunch or after a football game, and that each restaurant really has to be evaluated individually.
+But he emphasises that other locations had rushes at lunch or after a football game, and that each restaurant really has to be evaluated individually.

 "I could go on and on," McGoey asserts.
 "There's a list of a hundred things on the premises that could contribute to more dangers than in other places."